Bring Your Own Device (BYOD)

-All Year 9 Students in 2017 are asked to bring their own device to school.
-The regular use of this device will be a important aspect of the 'connected curriculum' initiative in the new Innovative Learning Environment.
+All Year 9-12 students are asked to bring their own device to school.
+The regular use of this device will be an important aspect of Ako - the 'connected curriculum' programme in Years 9-10.
 Please see the device specifications listed below.
-Rangiora High School has made arrangements with retailers OfficeMax and Noel Leeming Limited for monthly BYOD deals.
-These deals are available by clicking here.
+Retailers often have deals and these are available by clicking here.
 You are not obliged to purchase your device from these retailers.

 Note, the school has found Chromebooks to be reliable devices which meet general student need.
 Where the use of specialist software is a course requirement it will generally be provided on a cabled PC by the school.